 Juveniles: Young of both sexes look like the adult female.

 Observed in Arizona, coastal California and Channel Islands,

 Georgia, Kansas, Louisiana, Massachusetts (Nantucket), Mississippi, Missouri,

-Nevada, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Vancouver Island,
+Nevada, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Vancouver Island,

 B.C.
 Some birds migrate between Baja and coastal California,

 while others are year-round California residents.

 For maps showing population distribution and trends, see